abhayjatindoshi/process-manager/README.md

-# Process manager
+# Process handler
-This manager helps you to handle multiple promises effortlessly.
+This handler helps you to handle multiple promises effortlessly.
 This library will handle processes and its sub processes and its sub process and so on...

 ## Simplest Code
 ```js